litmuschaos/litmus-docs/website/docs/concepts/oauth-dex-concept.md

 - Authentication Server
 - Dex OIDC Server (Optional)

-By default chaoscenter comes with then authentication server as part of the `litmusportal-server` deployment and it allows local authentication that is based of mongo database.
-Client services such as `litmus-ctl` and `litmusportal-frontend` make use of this server.

 By default litmus-portal comes with then authentication server as part of the **litmusportal-server** deployment and it allows local authentication that is based of mongo database.
 Client services such as **litmusctl** and **litmusportal-frontend** make use of this server.